scottcolfer/scottcolfer.github.io/_posts/2019-03-20-measuring-value-software.md

 ## We can measure the value of software for the public, and for staff

-So we're checked-in with ourselves and found that the Service Standards' mandatory KPIs remain a good way to measure the value of transactional public software, and found a way to measure the value of staff software.
+So we've checked-in with ourselves and found that the Service Standards' mandatory KPIs remain a good way to measure the value of transactional public software, and found a way to measure the value of staff software.
 We've recognised that the outcomes of software needs to be tied in to the overall impact our end-to-end services are supposed to have, which is likely to support the overall mission of our Department.
 Although the impact and missions of our Departments may vary a lot, it's possible that we can think about the outcomes of our software in a common and consistent way.
 So we're sorted?

 Not quite.
 Finally, we'll talk about how value changes over time in the next post in this series (coming soon).